IainJackson90/pp1-yoga/README.md

 - _Why you should start YOGA section_

   - This section is about good health benefits you will start to feel
-  - it gives the user a idea of what to expect when they do yoga
+  - It gives the user a idea of what to expect when they do yoga
-  - it will provide useful information to the user if yoga is what hey are looking to do
+  - It will provide useful information to the user if yoga is what hey are looking to do

 ![Why start YOGA](./assets/docs/why-start-yoga.png)